ojaswa1942/face-recognition-web-app/README.md

 # face-recognition-web-app
 v-1.1
-A full-stack working web application using Clarifai Web API for face detection in an image, with website designed using REACTjs.
+A full-stack working web application using Clarifai Web API for face detection in an image, with website designed using REACTjs, server using NODE with EXPRESS.js and PostgreSQL for database.
+The server, the database and the front-end are all deployed on Heroku.

 ### Steps to start:
 1. Clone this repo